As an association of member clubs, MSGA events are open to all amateur members of golf clubs and associations belonging to the MSGA.

 Important Note: Any players who abuse the voucher system may be subject to loss of amateur status and/or suspension from MSGA events.

-The Handicap System will be administered by MSGA staff at the direction of the MSGA Handicap Committee, which will meet on a regular basis to review and recommend any changes.
+The Handicap System will be administered by MSGA staff at the direction of the MSGA Handicap Committee.
 The Handicap Committee is the final authority regarding handicapping in any MSGA event.
 Any question regarding handicapping should be directed to the MSGA Executive Director, who will take unresolved matters to the Handicap Committee.

 The MSGA will address any grievance that is presented to the MSGA in writing.
 The member will put in writing a signed grievance (including details, date, time and place of the incident).